 The same will happen with software.
 When AI makes it 10x cheaper to build an application, we won’t build the same number of applications at lower cost.
 We’ll build 100x more applications.
 Every niche problem that was “too small to justify a software team” suddenly becomes viable.
 Every clunky enterprise tool gets rebuilt from scratch.
 Every process that was “good enough on paper” gets a proper digital solution.

-The developers who learn to leverage AI tools — like Claude Code — aren’t making themselves obsolete.
+The developers who learn to use AI tools - like Claude Code - aren’t making themselves obsolete.
 They’re positioning themselves to ride the biggest wave of software creation in history.

-This is Loeber’s strongest and most hopeful argument.
+This is Loeber’s strongest and most hopeful argument, and it’s the one that gets almost no coverage in tech circles.

 America (and most of the West) has a severe deficit in physical manufacturing capacity.
 Batteries, engines, semiconductors, chemical fertilizers, critical infrastructure - the ability to make physical things has been offshored to an alarming degree.